 Why launch prices are climbing

 Two forces are lifting the launch numbers.
-The first is cost, as developers pass on the rising price of construction, with the industry’s own building-cost index up more than six percent over the year and companies raising new-unit prices by about ten percent nationally.
+The first is cost, as developers pass on the rising price of construction.
+The industry’s own building-cost index is up more than six percent over the year, and companies raised new-unit prices by about ten percent nationally.

 The second is a shift in what is being launched.
 Developers have leaned into compact, higher-end units in prime locations, so the newest projects skew toward pricier square metres even before demand is counted.

 Demand is holding up too.
-A change that raised the ceiling for subsidised mortgages to about two and a quarter million reais has pulled more mid-market buyers into cheaper financing, helping developers sell even as borrowing costs bite.
+A change raised the ceiling for subsidised mortgages to about two and a quarter million reais, pulling more mid-market buyers into cheaper financing.
+That helps developers sell even as borrowing costs bite.

 Live Market IntelligenceBrazil — Live Market BoardInside: market breadth, the sector heatmap, currencies & rates, the Latin America scoreboard and the full instrument board.